 What does VPN mean?
 VPN connection what is it?

-VPN service what is it?
-So you connect to a server and then this server connects to the Internet for you.
+What is VPN client?
+So you connect to a server and then this server connects to the Internet for you and makes sure that you have a secure connection.
 That’s it.
+The client itself is basically just the app and setting up a vpn is even simpler.

 VPN and security